maminian/multipripser/README.md

 distance matrix in csv (comma seperated values) format.
 The output is to stdout (the terminal) listing out birth/death times for the PH dimensions you're interested in.
-It's the fastest thing out there, but it's single threaded.
+It's the fastest tool out there (according to Wikipedia), but it's single threaded.

 This code is designed to accelerate this in the situation that you want to compute *many* bar codes, by changing a few things